cedadev/jasmin-workshop/exercises/ex00/README.md

    <summary>I haven't received my account credentials</summary>

-   - Make sure you are checking in the email account which you gave to the course organisers: the training account will be set up with this email address.
+   - make sure you are checking in the email account which you gave to the course organisers: the training account will be set up with this email address.
-   - Make sure you have searched for "shared the folder" in your email application.
+   - make sure you have searched for "shared the folder" in your email application.
 Sometimes emails from OneDrive get hidden.
-   - Make sure you have checked your spam/junk folders
+   - make sure you have checked your spam/junk folders
-   - Ask your course organiser for help if you still can't find it: it should be possible to get it re-sent.
+   - ask your course organiser for help if you still can't find it: it should be possible to get it re-sent.

 </details>